ParadoxGameConverters/ba-to-imperator/BaToImperator/DataFiles/Readme.txt

-Idhrendur                             - Sanity Checks, Review, and Fronter integration Shinymewtwo99 (aka Dr. Dudelsack)     - Lead Developer, Programmer, Events, and Data Files Typhion				      - Programmer
+Idhrendur                             - Sanity Checks, Review, and Fronter integration Shinymewtwo99 (aka Dr. Dudelsack)     - Lead Developer, Programmer, Events, and Data Files olivenkranz                           - Balancing linkluver                             - Egyptian ExoNames Typhion				      - Programmer

 A special thanks to Svanley, the creator of the original Bronze Age mod, many of whose assets, such as extinct cultures and religions, were incorporated into the converter.
 The original Bronze Age mod can be found on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=1797024425

+A special thanks to the Bronze Age: Reborn team for allowing the converter to use many of its assets, such as extinct cultures and religions.
+The Bronze Age: Reborn mod can be found on Steam: https://steamcommunity.com/sharedfiles/filedetails/?id=2448788091

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -